jharwell/sierra/docs/src/getting_started.rst

 #.
 Figure out which HPC environment SIERRA supports matches your available
    hardware: :ref:`ln-hpc-plugins`, and following the appropriate setup guide.

 #.
-Decide what variable you are interested in investigating by consulting
+Decide what variable you are interested in investigating by consulting the
-   :ref:`ln-batch-criteria` (i.e., what variable(s) you want to change across
-   some range and see how swarm behavior changes, or doesn't change).
+   :term:`Batch Criteria` available for your project (i.e., what variable(s) you want to change across some range and see how system behavior changes, or doesn't change).
+Which criteria are available to use depends on your :term:`Platform`; if you don't see something suitable, you can :ref:`Define A New Batch Criteria <ln-tutorials-project-new-bc>`.

 #.
 Look at the :ref:`ln-usage-cli` to understand how to invoke SIERRA in
    general.